AkshayDeshmukh93/recipe-api/README.md

 # Recipe API Application

-This project contains rest api application created to mannage your recipes.
+This project contains rest api application created to mannage your favorite recipes.

 # About The Project
-This Project is developed to managed favorite recipes.This contains an api's to show and perform below actions:
+This Project is developed to manage favorite recipes.This contains an api's to show and perform below actions:
  * Show available recipes in with below details i)Recipe id and Name ii)Recipe created Date and Time